bones-bones/denjuu-crawl/README.md

 -   [x] existing code is gross and needs a huge refactor
 -   [ ] existing code is kinda gross and needs a refactor
 -   [x] decouple experince + leveling from battle
+-   [ ] make denjuu required in battlestate

 Meeting Denju